Bedrock-OSS/regolith/docs/docs/guide/export-targets.md

 `readOnly` changes the permissions of exported files to read-only.
 The default value is `false`.
 This property can be used to protect against accidental editing of files that should only be edited by Regolith!

+## Additional Configuration for Non-Windows Users

+Some of the export targets listed below wouldn't make sense on systems other than Windows with Minecraft installed.
+They often rely on finding the `com.mojang` path first, and then placing the files in a path relative to that.
+This problem can be solved by setting environment variables that Regolith will use instead of the `com.mojang` path.

+- `COM_MOJANG_PREVIEW` - A fake path to the `com.mojang` folder in Minecraft preview releases.
+This is used by the `preview` export target.
+- `COM_MOJANG` - A fake path to the `com.mojang` folder in regular Minecraft releases.

 # Export Targets

 These are the export targets that Regolith offers.